iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

    comparisons and encouraging the development of approaches robust across diverse settings.

-4. **Practical Guidelines for Detecting and Addressing Model Misspecification:** For SBI to be widely adopted in practice, there is a need for clear guidelines or a practitioner's guide on how to detect and address model misspecification, e.g., similar to a Bayesian workflow as introduced in <d-cite key="gelman_bayesian_2020"></d-cite>.
-Such a guide should include recommendations for diagnosing model misspecification using available tools, selecting appropriate mitigation methods, and interpreting posterior results under potential misspecification.
-This would help bridge the gap between theoretical advancements and real-world applications, ensuring that practitioners can confidently apply SBI methods in the presence of model misspecification.
+4. **Comprehensive Practical Guidelines for Model Misspecification:** While initial guidance exists (such as the practical considerations outlined above and in <d-cite key="deistler_simulationbased_2025a"></d-cite>), the field would benefit from a comprehensive, dedicated workflow study on model misspecification in SBI, similar in scope to the Bayesian workflow introduced by Gelman et al. <d-cite key="gelman_bayesian_2020"></d-cite>.
+The research landscape on model misspecification in SBI remains relatively young, and existing guidance covers only limited aspects of the problem.
+A dedicated study systematically investigating the various effects of different types of misspecification, their detection, and appropriate mitigation strategies would provide practitioners with actionable decision frameworks.
+Such a workflow should include concrete recommendations for diagnosing misspecification using available tools, selecting appropriate methods based on problem characteristics, and interpreting posterior results under potential misspecification, helping bridge the gap between theoretical advances and reliable real-world applications.

 Addressing these challenges will pave the way for more robust and practical SBI methods capable of handling model misspecification effectively.
 A unified framework, rigorous